stkdiretto/diva2gtfs/README.md

 ### Step 4: Load route files

 After everything has been prepared, the magic can happen.
-Call
+The file `mapping_route_types.txt` can be extended by DIVA route types, so that they are correctly in the resulting GTFS file.
+After checking the mappings call

 	./diva2gtfs.pl --path </path/to/diva/basedirectory/>